Our work in the Tamaki community

 The work we do in the Tamaki community is at the forefront of our mission.
 When we set up our programmes, we looked closely at the areas in the community that we could help, aligning with the Sisters of Mercy and Te Waipuna Puawai’s values of meeting the unmet needs of the community through invitation.

-Our programmes and initiatives are guides by three core themes:
+Our programmes and initiatives are guided by three core themes:

 - Papatūānuku: fostering earth awareness and responding to the call to heal the environment